antoine2bouille/antoine2bouille.github.io/family.md

 The family genre in cinema offers a diverse palette of stories that focus on family relationships, values and experiences.
 These films explore the emotional entanglements within families, creating narratives rich in nuance.

-Do you want to find out what's behind your childhood favorites movies?
+Do you want to find out what's behind your childhood's favorite movies?
 Don't wait any longer, curious youngster, read this page, it's made for you!

 ## Common words and themes in movie plots
 ![Family Wordcloud](/assets/img/wordclouds/empath/Family_wordcloud.png)